Manchester England, UK Travel Guide

 Elevated culinary experiences with innovative food lists and sophisticated ambiance.

-The "Curry Mile" in Rusholme stands famous for its concentration of authentic Indian, Pakistani, and Bangladeshi restaurants.
+The "Curry Mile" in Rusholme stands famous for its concentration of real Indian, Pakistani, and Bangladeshi restaurants.

-Manchester’s Chinatown is among the most ancient in great BRITAIN, offering a wide selection of Chinese and East Asian restaurants.
+Manchester’s Chinatown is among the most ancient in the UK, offering a broad range of Chinese and East Asian restaurants.

 Indoor market with international food stalls.